 The jab is likely to be the punch that any given boxer knows how to vary.
 This is for good reason as the jab has many uses and applications.
 But fewer boxers know how to vary up the straight or the 2.
 Other than the common variations of the 2, it would be difficult for a boxer to come up with anything else.
-In this post, I will give short descriptions of selected variations of the 2 that I’ve come to known and that I’ve seen professionals utilize.
-For more in-depth information about any one of them, refer to the individual posts (forthcoming) dedicated to each.
+In this post, I will give short descriptions of selected variations of the 2 that I’ve come to known and that I’ve seen professionals and amateurs utilize.
+For more in-depth information about any one of them, refer to the individual posts (most of which forthcoming) dedicated to each.

 Note: I exclude some “variations” from the list because they either combine two distinct and common boxing maneuvers (e.g. 2 with a slip, double 2) or there is question as to whether it is an actual variation of the straight (e.g. straight to the body, 2 from the Philly Shell)

 Top 11 Variations of the Straight Rear-Hand Punch

 - Straight– simple straight rear-hand punch, thrown down the pipe, lands with a near straight arm, common with mid to long range engagement